 ** Due to recent scams involving our applications, we are redacting email and phone number contact information from packets posted to our Website and Facebook page.
 All other information regarding these applications is whole.**

-The Danbury Township Board of Zoning Appeals will hold their regular meeting Wednesday, December 17, 2025, beginning at 6:00 p.m. at the Danbury Township Hall, 5972 E. Port Clinton Eastern Road, Marblehead, Ohio 43440 on the following applications:
+The Danbury Township Board of Zoning Appeals will hold adjudication hearings at the Danbury Township Hall, 5972 E. Port Clinton Eastern Road, Marblehead, Ohio 43440 on Wednesday, February 18, 2026, beginning at 6:00 p.m. on the following applications:

 Parties wishing to give testimony may appear in person or by attorney.
 Said hearing(s) may be continued from time to time as necessary.
-A copy of the aforementioned application may be viewed at the office of the Zoning Inspector at Danbury Township Zoning Department during normal business hours orby clicking on the case information above.
+A copy of the aforementioned application may be viewed at the office of the Zoning Inspector at Danbury Township Zoning Department during normal business hours or by clicking on the case information above.
+Posted 02.03.26 @ 12:18p.m.

 BZA Process